 The audible alerts consist of a sequence of long and short beeps, repeating every five seconds.
 To determine the cause of the alert, record • for short beeps and - for long beeps, then match the code you heard to the following list.

-The red LED will always blink, even if silenced.
+The red LED will always blink the error code, even if silenced.